tyty03102/MacDemarco_Guitar_Countdown/README.md

 - Updates status every hour with a countdown to the album release
 - Status format: `Xd Yh until Mac Demarcos New Album Guitar!`
 - Once the album is out, status changes to: `Mac Demarcos New Album Guitar is out now!`
+- `/countdown` slash command that shows the exact countdown with days, hours, minutes, and seconds
+- Beautiful embed response with color-coded countdown (red for countdown, green when released)

+## Commands
+- `/countdown` - Get the exact countdown to Mac DeMarco's Guitar album with precise timing

 ## Invite My Hosted Bot
 If you don't want to host your own, you can invite my running bot to your server using this link: